-- Find the Keep Cup brand at Coffee Culture, corner of Lincoln Road & Dickens Street, Addington; 140 Colombo St, Beckenham/Sydenham; 28 Marriner St, Sumner; or 18 London Street, Lyttleton; Underground Coffee Roasters, The Colombo, 363 Colombo Street, Sydenham; 25 Marriner St, Sumner;
+- Find the Keep Cup brand at Coffee Culture, corner of Lincoln Road & Dickens Street, Addington; 140 Colombo St, Beckenham/Sydenham; 28 Marriner St, Sumner; or 18 London Street, Lyttelton; Underground Coffee Roasters, The Colombo, 363 Colombo Street, Sydenham; 25 Marriner St, Sumner;

 - Get the NZ-made Cuppa Coffee Cup at The Pharmacy @ Addington, 359B Lincoln Rd, Addington

-- Also made in NZ (Hutt Valley), Ideal Cups are sold at Caffe Prima, 5/45 Garlands Rd, Woolston; and Harbour Co-Op, 12 London St, Lyttelton; and Lyttleton Harbour Information Centre, 20 Oxford St, Lyttelton.
+- Also made in NZ (Hutt Valley), Ideal Cups are sold at Caffe Prima, 5/45 Garlands Rd, Woolston; and Harbour Co-Op, 12 London St, Lyttelton; and Lyttelton Harbour Information Centre, 20 Oxford St, Lyttelton.

 - Get the very leak proof Frank Green cups at any Coffee Culture; or Addington Coffee Co-Op, 297 Lincoln Road, Addington